 According to the United Nations, the fast fashion industry is responsible for 1012% of global emissions and 20% of global wastewater production.
 It is one of the most polluting industries and recycling is not yet a real alternative.
 According to the Ellen MacAr-Thur Foundation, 60% of the clothing produced ends up in landfills or is incinerated.
 Less than 1% of the materials used in clothing are recycled to make other garments and less than 13% is used to make other products.
 In December 2019, in an article in the Revista del Consumidor, the Federal Consumer Protection Agency (PROFECO) estimated that in Mexico only 0.5% of the textiles that are thrown away each year are recycled.
 These low percentages are due, in part, to the fact that there are not many options for recovering reusable fibers.

 What to do then?
-Given that the dynamics of fast fashion consists of buying more and using less, something we can do to stop this trend is exactly the opposite: buy less and use more.
+Given that the dynamics of fast fashion consist of buying more and using less, something we can do to stop this trend is exactly the opposite: buy less and use more.
 So the immediate thing is to avoid buying clothes that you don't need.
 Wear the clothes as much as you can, and when you don't want them anymore, consider giving them to other people who can use them longer, or look for a barter market.
 In Mexico City, there are several bazaars where they receive clothes in good condition and, in exchange, you receive credits to buy other clothes in good condition.
 If you need to buy clothes that you know you will only wear once, such as a formal dress or a tuxedo, consider that you don't need to buy them, since in Mexico there are several companies dedicated to clothing rentals.

 Support local companies, those with ethical standards, those that use sustainable materials, and those that produce garments with compostable materials.
 Avoid shopping at stores with brands that perpetuate this unsustainable business model: Bershka, C&A, Calvin Klein, Espirit, Forever 21, Gap, Guess, H&M, Lefties, Levi's, Old Navy, Mango, Nike, Oysho, Pull & Bear, Shasa, Stradivarius, Benetton, Uterqüe, Urban Outfitters, Victoria's Secret and Zara, among others identified by PROFECO.
 Although the clothes are beautiful, don't forget that the labels do not reflect their environmental cost or the negative impact they leave on the populations where they are produced.